Faux16/crml/wiki/Reference/Glossary.md

 A quantitative risk analysis framework.
 CRML can model FAIR-style risks.

 **Frequency**
 How often risk events occur.
-Modeled using distributions like Poisson or Gamma.
+In CRML scenarios, frequency is a **threat-side** (threat landscape) assumption about baseline event likelihood, typically annualized.

 **Frequency Model**
 The statistical distribution used to model how often events occur (e.g., Poisson, Gamma).